hemant717556/tictactoewithAI/README.md

   Options:

   1.Human 	 2.Baseline AI 	 3.TreeBased AI 	 4.Treebased+ NN AI
-  Enter your choice of otions having a space in between(e.g. 1 2 3)
+  Enter your choice of options having a space in between(e.g. 1 2 3)

 - Enter 4 (i.e. Treebased + NN just for player 3).Our code is trained for player 3